CDP Sudan Humanitarian Crisis Fund

 To address the Sudan famine crisis effectively, it is crucial to focus on both immediate relief and long-term recovery.
 While urgent humanitarian aid—such as food, medical supplies and clean water—is necessary to address immediate needs, sustainable solutions are key for long-term stability.

-Our Sudan Humanitarian Crisis Fund supports vulnerable, marginalized and at-risk groups to help prevent and address famine and build longer-term solutions to help communities recover.
+Through CDP’s Sudan Humanitarian Crisis Fund, donors can support broad efforts that help address the critical needs of vulnerable, marginalized and at-risk groups, prevent and address famine, and build longer-term solutions that enable communities to recover.

 (Photo: A child in an MSF clinic in Zamzam camp, Sudan, February 2024.
 The camp hosts more than 300,000 internally displaced people.
 MSF teams are offering Ambulatory Therapeutic Feeding services.
 Photo credit: Mohamed Zakariae, courtesy of MSF)